The rebellions, coups, kidnappings, revolutions, putschs, and all out

 Aires, The Honorary Consul is the

 story of the half-Argentinian, half-British doctor, Eduardo Plarr.
-His father missing since he was ten, Plarr spent most of his life with his mother, and after obtaining his medical degree,
+His father missing since he was ten, Plarr has spent most of his life with his mother, and after obtaining his medical degree, settles her in the capital to live a life of peace and quiet while he remains behind in their rural hometown.
+One of only

 beat-up Land Rover through the fields of mate

 he oversees.
-Life moving easily for
+Life moves easily for

 visiting American ambassador and kidnap him.

-the individual characters is where circumstances come alive.
+the individual characters the circumstances come alive.

-Though Fortnum’s kidnapping is the plot’s impetus, the hinge of tension
+Though Fortnum’s kidnapping is the plot’s impetus, the hinge of tension is Clara.
+A former prostitute at Senora Sanchez’s, the

-young native girl marries the aged Consul early in the story.
+young native girl marries the aged consul early in the story.
 The marriage, however, does not preclude an

 affair with Plarr.
-The doctor friends
+The doctor is friends

 this any easier is Leon, a tenuous ex-priest who sides with guerrillas, and it